janwilhelmfhnw/LOTransport/README.md

 # Lost Ones Transport

 This is the FHNW IT-Product by Group LostOnes.
-IT is a WebApp running with springboot.
+It is a WebApp running with springboot.

 #### Contents: